San Antonio Personal Injury Lawyer

 Is Brake Checking Illegal in Texas?

 Brake checking occurs when one driver abruptly hits the brakes while another is following him or her too closely.
 It is a dangerous practice that can lead to a rear-end collision.
 Brake checking often goes hand-in-hand with aggressive or road rage driving.
 Drivers may become angry at the person who did the brake checking, leading to assaults or acts of violence on top of a car accident.
 As a driver in Texas, you should never brake check another vehicle.
-You could end up liable for an accident, and potentially end up in a personal injury lawsuit.
+Doing so could make you liable for an accident and even lead to a personal injury lawsuit.
+But is brake checking illegal in Texas?
+Let’s find out.

 What Is the Point of Brake Checking?